 We work closely with our tier 1 ranked corporate team to ensure a seamless, efficient and cost effective service when advising on the impact changes to your corporate structure can have on workers you employ from outside the UK.

-The Home Office can carry out compliance visits at any time – with or without warning – and will visit all sponsors at some stage.
+The Home Office can carry out compliance visits at any time – with or without warning – and will visit most sponsors at some stage.
 For this reason, it is important that sponsor licence holders are fully proficient in and are aware of their duties to be compliant.

 Our immigration team can conduct an audit of your documents and HR systems to make sure you are compliant.